spectrum4/spectrum4/src/spectrum4/README.md

-# Spectrum 4 debug profile
+# Spectrum +4 debug profile

 The debug profile of Spectrum +4 contains the following features in addition to the release profile:

   * Debug messages are logged to the UART interface
-  * On start up, unit tests are executed
+  * Some features of the Spectrum +4 are demoed on startup, to aid manual testing of audio and visual features

-  * Some features of the Spectrum +4 are demoed after the unit tests complete, to aid manual testing of audio and visual features
+# Spectrum +4 tests profile

 On start up: